chargl/comfyui-docker/README.md

 ## Overview

-ComfyUI is a modular, flexible user interface for machine learning models.
+ComfyUI is a modular, flexible user interface for media generation.
 This Dockerized version allows you to run ComfyUI with ease while handling dependencies and GPU support.

 ## Features